Mela User Guide

 Panic!

-Sends the “All Notes Off” message across all MIDI channels downstream in the lane.
+Sends an “All Notes Off” message on all MIDI channels to the output.

 Released on Dec 19, 2024 as part of Collection 0.